-Next cut a cardboard shape to be your pattern to help cut out each piece of burlap.
+Next cut a cardboard shape with your Cricut to be your pattern to help cut out each piece of burlap.

 Using washi tape or painters tape mark off a strip on each flag and paint white.
 I used DecoArt Americana Titanium White.

-To make the hearts, cover white cardstock heart cut outs with strips of washi tape and then trim off the extra.
+To make the hearts, cover white cardstock heart cut outs (again, just cut them with your Cricut) with strips of washi tape and then trim off the extra.

-You could also cut the hearts from patterned paper of course, but how could I resist this red houndstooth!
+You could also cut the hearts from patterned paper or Cricut washi tape of course, but how could I resist this red houndstooth!